krishnabalajiwork/YOLOv5/README.md

-# YOLOv5 Object Detection for Indian Langua ges and Numerals
+# YOLOv5 Object Detection for Indian Languages and Numerals

 This repository contains a YOLOv5 model for detecting text in various Indian languages and numerals in images.